kevinqqnj/cordova-template-vuetify-webpack/README.md

 phonegap create <project_create_dir> [com.example.projectname] [ProjectClassName] --template cordova-template-vuetify-webpack
 ```

-boom! :boom: you have your brand new cordova / phonegap project with Vuetify.js, Vue 2 and webpack 2!
+Now you have your brand new cordova / phonegap project with Vuetify, Vue 2 and webpack 2!

 ---

 ## Usage

 You can use every cordova | phonegap commands.
-You just have one more command option: `-- --lr`.
-It starts live reload.
+You just have one more command option: `-- --lr` to start live reload.

 Example usage:
 ```